SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming-Еxercise/07-Problem.md

 [/code-editor]
 [task-description]
 ## Description
-You task is to calculate the **total price of a purchase** from a vending machine.
+Your task is to calculate the **total price of a purchase** from a vending machine.

 Until you receive "**Start**" you will be given different coins that are being inserted in the machine.